-As the death of a tenant sparks a sullen commotion in his apartment building, a traveler wanders around the streets and alleyways of Tbilisi, Georgia’s historic capital city.
+When the death of a tenant sparks a commotion in his apartment building, a traveler walks the historic streets of Tbilisi, Georgia.

 They started showing up the day after we moved in.

 Mostly young men, masks hanging from their chins, smoking cigarettes.
 Casual clothes, serious expressions.